 - 2.34 In December 2017 the North Wales Growth Board (a partnership of Local Authorities and wider partners e.g. Higher Education, Further Education and The North Wales Mersey Deeside Business Council) submitted a Growth Deal application to the Welsh and UK Governments for £383m project funding for North Wales. - 2.35 The proposals will act as a catalyst for a total investment of £1.3 billion in the North Wales economy, a profit of £3.40 for every pound spent.
-It is expected that over 5,000 jobs could be created from the potential investments within the Growth Deal in the areas of technology and innovation, sites for business, digital connectivity, skills, transport and Business support. - 2.36 The North Wales Economic Ambition Board has been successful in securing a commitment of £240m from the Welsh and UK Governments. - 2.37 The Growth Deal agreement was signed in December 2020.
+It is expected that over 5,000 jobs could be created from the potential investments within the Growth Deal in the areas of technology and innovation, sites for business, digital connectivity, skills, transport and Business support. - 2.36 The North Wales Economic Ambition Board has been successful in securing a commitment of £240m from the Welsh and UK Governments.

+- 2.37 The Growth Deal agreement was signed in December 2020.
 Work will now begin on the five programmes that make up the £1bn Deal led by the North Wales Economic Ambition Board. - 2.38 The JLDP includes provision in its policies and proposals for sustainable development, with the economy an important part of the strategy.
 The commitment to the Growth Deal and subsequent implications will need to be fully considered during the revision of the Plan to ensure that the potential opportunities arising from it are maximised.

-North West Wales Area Statement - Natural Resources Wales
+North West Wales Area Statement and the Marine Area Statement - Natural Resources Wales

-- 2.39 The Statement is one of a series of seven Area Statements that have been prepared for the whole of Wales to help solve a range of complex challenges that society, and the natural environment, now face. - 2.40 The Area Statement outlines the key challenges facing the area, what can be done to meet those challenges, how our natural resources can be better managed for the benefit of future generations.
-The Area Statement will be regularly updated and improved year on year in engaging with more people, gathering new evidence, presenting ideas, and working across boundaries to create opportunities. - 2.41 The Area Statement, together with the other six statements is a collaborative response to what is known as the Natural Resources Policy, published by the Welsh Government in 2017, which sets out the main challenges and opportunities for the future sustainable management of Wales' natural resources.
+- 2.39 These Statements is are one two of a series of seven Area Statements that have been prepared for the whole of Wales to help solve a range of complex challenges that society, and the natural environment, now face.
+These are the two Area Statements that are relevant to the JLDP area. - 2.40 These Area Statement outlines the key challenges facing the area and the marine area that surrounds it, what can be done to meet those challenges, how our natural resources can be better managed for the benefit of future generations.
+The Area Statements will be regularly updated and improved year on year in engaging with more people, gathering new evidence, presenting ideas, and working across boundaries to create opportunities. - 2.41 These Area Statements, together with the other six five statements is are a collaborative response to what is known as the Natural Resources Policy, published by the Welsh Government in 2017, which sets out the main challenges and opportunities for the future sustainable management of Wales' natural resources.
 The content of the Area Statements is seen as an important source of evidence in the review of the Plan's policies.